 Loss and grief in physiotherapy practice.
 Rehabilitation for survivors of torture.
 Physiotherapeutic management of pain.
-Performance related and health related fitness including sports injuries and fitness evaluation.
-Sports Medicine.
+Evaluation of Fitness.
+Sports Physiotherapy.
 Advanced studies in gerontology.
 Physiotherapy in industry.
-Clinical Reasoning in Manual Therapy.
-Advanced Mobilising Techniques.
+Manipulative Procedures.
+Acupuncture.
 Pathomechanics of the foot and ankle.
 Clinical case presentation of patients - thirty hours' clinical examination/assessment of patients.

-Legal Medicine
+Legal Medicine FMED 4002

-(FMED 4002)